What To Expect?

 - Has good head and neck control.

 It’s better to start solids when your baby is 6 months older but if your doctor recommends starting solids now by checking his weight and growth chart, you have to be ready for a big challenge.
 Introducing solids to your baby initially is not very easy.
-He may refuse to eat by pushing the spoon, throwing back the food from the mouth, making different faces, etc. It takes time for them to understand what food is and how to eat it.
+He may refuse to eat by pushing the spoon, throwing back the food from his mouth, making different faces, etc. It takes time for them to understand what food is and how to eat it.
 Start with just one tablespoon of pureed banana or food that your doctor recommends.
 The food’s texture should be thin free-flowing liquid, like breastmilk or formula milk.
 Don’t give up if your baby is refusing to eat, keep on trying and your baby will surely learn to eat food.

 - Your baby can stand on his toes with support and tries to roll over though he won’t be successful at this time.
 Encourage him to sit and stand by providing support.